bunkerity/bunkerweb/docs/integrations.md

 Check the logs of both autoconf and bunkerized-nginx services to see if everything is working as expected.

-You can now create a new service and add environment variables as labels with the **"bunkerized-nginx." prefix** so the autoconf service will "automagically" do the configuration for you :
+You can now create a new service and add environment variables as labels with the `bunkerized-nginx.` prefix to let the autoconf service "automagically" do the configuration for you :
 ```shell
 $ docker service create \
          --name myservice \